boblemaire/IoTaWatt/Docs/VTconfig.rst

 A prime component of electrical power is voltage.
 The AC line frequency is the heartbeat of the IoTaWatt.
 A reliable and accurate AC voltage reference is very important.
-You should have installed the device with a 9Vac voltage reference transformer plugged into the channel zero 5mm power jack.
+You should have installed the device with a 9 Volt AC voltage reference transformer (VT) plugged into the channel zero power jack.
-If your initial configuration has this channel pre-configured, your LED will be glowing green because it is rhythmically sampling that voltage.
+If your initial configuration has this channel pre-configured, your LED will be glowing green because it's rhythmically sampling that voltage.

 Various transformer models produce different voltages, and it's important to insure that the VT specified matches the model that you have installed.
 To do this, select the inputs button in the Setup dropdown menu.

 .. image:: pics/VTinputList.png